Kruemmelspalter/FileSpider/README.md

 These documents are organized via tags that can be searched for (positive and also negative filters) For example:
-- done homework in CS about Java: `school,homework,done,cs,java`
+- done homework in CS about Java: `school,homework,done,cs,java` (could also be simplified to `done,cs,java` in most cases but the filter before should always be correct)
 - homework that's still to do in German: `school,homework,german`
 - a notebook entry in English about literature: `notebook,english,literature,school`